A group of people in business attire who each hold key roles during a public company audit

 An EDGAR agent helps companies file electronically through EDGAR Online Filing System.
 As part of their role, they can help process and convert the original financial documents from a company into EDGAR-compatible formats for the SEC.
 An EDGAR agency can also troubleshoot any problems that may arise during or after submitting those documents.

 A registered public accounting firm is hired to perform the SEC audit for a client.
+For companies subject to SOX 404(b), this includes attesting to the effectiveness of internal controls.
 The CPA should be registered with the PCAOB and have experience performing audits on publicly traded companies and knowledge about GAAP standards and regulations.

 A successful PCAOB audit requires collaboration between several key players—including legal counsel, independent CPAs, EDGAR Agents, SEC representatives, and members of the board itself—all working together toward one common goal: protecting investors’ interests through accurate financial reporting from publicly held businesses.